 Funded by USAID, Kenya Tuna Uwezo ("We Have the Power" in Kiswahili) aims to reduce politically-motivated conflict in informal settlements in Nairobi and prevent the type of ethnic violence that ereupted after the 2007 national elections.
 Working with local partners, PeaceNet and Kituo Cha Sheria, the program is engaging residents, especially young people to engage in dialogue, air grievences and work toward common resolutions.
-Learn more about Kenya Tuna Uwezo and its impact on the lives of community residents in the articles and issue paper below:
+Learn more about Kenya Tuna Uwezo and its impact on the lives of community residents in the video, articles and issue paper below:

 Nairobi's slums are still anxious about the outcome of Monday's elections.
 Here's what's wrong with Kenya's elections and how we can fix them.

 As my fellow Kenyans and I anxiously await election results amid hopes that the current calm prevails, the world is watching and waiting to see what emerges, and how that will shape the direction of our country for years to come.
 Read full article.